yapixel/Sultan_KernelSU/README.md

-# Wild Kernels for Android
+# Sultan Kernels for Android

 ## Your warranty is no longer valid!